blchrd/procedural-music-generation/README.md

 ## Future feature

-No GUI is planned right now, but if you want to build one because CLI isn your thing, please do!
+No GUI is planned right now, but if you want to build one because CLI isn't your thing, please do!

 You can find the TODO file [here](TODO.md)